joergschwarzwaelder/hhc2023/Objective-7/README.md

 # Objective 7: Linux PrivEsc
 **Location: Island of Misfit Toys: Ostrich Saloon**

 The objective is to perform a privilege escalation in a Linux terminal session.
-Finally the binary `/root/runmetoanswer` has to be executed.
+Finally the binary residing in `/root` has to be executed.
 The first approach is to find `suid` files on the file system:
 ```
 elf@745490537a8a:~$ find / -perm -4000 -ls 2>/dev/null